 Rami Nashashibi and Lucas Johnson

-Lucas Johnson is the executive director of the Civil Conversations Project (CCP), and he believes deeply in the need for healing and reconciliation in the world.
-Lucas is a community organizer, writer, and minister in the American Baptist Churches.
+Lucas Johnson is the executive director of The On Being Project’s Civil Conversations Project.
+He was previously international coordinator for the International Fellowship of Reconciliation, a century-old peace-building organization.
+Lucas is also a community organizer, writer, and a minister in the American Baptist Churches.

-Ms. Tippett: This conversation unfolded at the 2018 On Being Gathering at the 1440 Multiversity, among the redwoods of Scotts Valley, California.
+This conversation unfolded at the 2018 On Being Gathering at the 1440 Multiversity, among the redwoods of Scotts Valley, California.
 Since this conversation, Lucas Johnson has joined On Being as executive director of our Civil Conversations Project.

 But I am not a whit more impressed with him than I was before, because I always knew.